TheWinczi/AI_Map_Recognition/README.md

 5. Test data represents 20% of the data and training data 80%.

-6. Train data shape is always (*n*, 3), which *n* is number of data rows.
+6. Train and test data have reduced dimensionality to shape (*n*, 3).

-All points for a given ID (after standardization) were shown on the chart:
+All points for a given employee (after standardization) were shown on the chart:
 ![all_points](img/all_points.png)

 ---